T

 +

 Whether you need a visa to visit Riga, Latvia, depends on your nationality.
 Latvia is a member of the European Union and the Schengen Area.
-Citizens of EU/EEA countries and many other countries (like the USA, Canada, Australia) do not require a visa for short stays.
-Check current Schengen visa regulations for your specific country of origin.
+Citizens of EU/EEA countries and many other countries (like the US, Canada, Australia) can enter visa-free for short stays.
+It is essential to check the latest visa requirements based on your passport before traveling.